triciacodes/design-week-for-developers/README.md

 # Design Week Portland for Developers

 Design Week Portland (April 6–13, 2019) is a festival offering independent events and open houses all over the city.
-This is a great opportunity to meet designers and developers, and see what's going on in many disciplines of design.
+This week is a unique opportunity to meet designers and developers, learn something new, network, and find out what's going on in many disciplines of design.

-This guide is a collection of events that I think might be of particular interest to developers, but you can find out more about Design Week at [Design Portland](https://designportland.org/) and view all [events](https://designportland.org/festival/2019/schedule) and [open houses](https://designportland.org/festival/2019/open-houses).
+This guide is a collection of events that I think might be of particular interest to developers, but you can find out more about Design Week at [Design Portland](https://designportland.org/), or view all [events](https://designportland.org/festival/2019/schedule) and [open houses](https://designportland.org/festival/2019/open-houses).

 ### Monday
 [Accessible Design: Empathy in a World with No Averages](https://designportland.org/festival/2019/schedule/accessible-design-empathy-in-a-world-with-no-averages)<br>